PAIDiPaidThis.com

 Why the price varies so much

-The yearly figure moves for reasons largely outside a national average.
-Your pet's age is a major driver, as older animals need more monitoring, blood tests and medication than a healthy young one.
-Species, breed and size all feed in, since a large dog costs more to medicate and anaesthetise than a small cat.
-Location sets the baseline price, and corporate-owned practices sit around 18.3 per cent above independents, while cities generally price higher than rural areas.
-Then there is chance, because one bad year with an accident or a chronic diagnosis can outweigh several quiet ones.
-That is why the real prices below, drawn from your area, tell you more than any headline UK average.
+The yearly figure moves for reasons that have very little to do with any national average.
+Your pet's age is a major driver: older animals need more monitoring, more blood tests and more ongoing medication than a healthy young one.
+Species, breed and size all feed in too, since a large dog costs more to medicate, scan and anaesthetise than a small cat.
+Who owns the practice matters as well.
+Corporate-owned practices sit around 18.3 per cent above independents on comparable work, and that gap compounds over a year of routine visits, not just on the one big bill.
+Region plays its part too, with cities generally pricing higher than rural areas, partly on rent and staff costs and partly on what the local market will bear.
+Then there is the underlying trend: vet prices rose 63 per cent between 2016 and 2023, so a household budgeting off an old memory of what the vet used to cost is likely to be caught out.
+Finally there is chance.
+One accident or one chronic diagnosis can outweigh several quiet years, which is why the real prices on this page, drawn from your area, tell you more than any headline UK average ever could.

 How to pay less

-• Compare your current practice against nearby independents and corporate-owned practices, since the routine baseline you pay all year sets the tone for your total.
+• Compare your current practice against nearby independents and corporate-owned chains.
+The routine baseline you pay all year, not just the emergency bill, sets your total.

-• Use pet insurance for the big unpredictable bill and a savings pot for excesses and routine costs, so no single year wrecks your budget.
+• Use insurance for the bill you cannot plan for and a savings pot for the ones you can, such as excesses and routine care, so one bad year does not wreck your budget.

 Common questions